Here Are Some Strategies For Using Barbecue Sauces

 "I like restraint, if it doesn't go too far."
 Mae West

 Apply the sauce after the meat is ready.
-Thick sweet sauces can prevent the smoke from penetrating the meat.
-Penetration is good.
-If you are cooking hot, the sauce can also burn (but then so will your rub, yet another reason to cook low and slow).
-If you put the sauce on too early it can get gummy and sticky.
+Depending on the cooking temp and the type of sugar, a sweet sauce can get gummy or even burn.
 So apply the sauce at the end of the cook, just long enough to heat it and cook it without burning it.
-Some sauces are great right from the bottle, but most sauces benefit from baking on the meat.
-If you are cooking over indirect heat, low and slow at about 225°F, you can add the sauce about 30 minutes before removing the ribs.
+Some sauces are great right from the bottle, but most sauces benefit from baking on the meat and they might even caramelize.
+If you are cooking over indirect heat, low and slow at about 225°F, and you should be, you can add the sauce about 30 minutes before removing the ribs.

 Play it safe.
 Remember, all uncooked meat contains microbes and spores and is therefore potentially hazardous.
-Pour the sauce you need into a cup or bowl and dip your brush or spoon into the cup or bowl.
+Pour the sauce you need into a cup or bowl and dip your brush or spoon in.
 When you are done, throw the extra sauce out.
-Never put it back in the fridge.
+Never put it back in the fridge or serve it tableside.
 Even if the meat appears to be cooked, uncooked meat juices get on the brush and then get into the sauce.
-If you have a bit of sauce left in the cup when you are done painting the meat, do not serve it as a dipping sauce.
-It is contaminated.
+The sauce is contaminated.
 Even if you boil it or microwave it, and you have killed the microbes, spores are not all killed by heat.
 Use fresh, uncontaminated sauce for serving at the table.
-Your motto is: When in doubt, throw it out.
+Your motto: When in doubt, throw it out.
 Click here for more about food, knife, and grill safety.

 Warm the sauce.
-If you can, warm the sauce on a sideburner or in a microwave to take the chill off.
-No sense putting 40°F sauce on 180°F ribs.
-Warming it will also make the sauce less thick so it will penetrate the meat better.
+If you can, warm the sauce in a pan or in a microwave to take the chill off.
+No sense putting 40°F sauce on 200°F ribs.

 Here's some techniques for sizzling the sauce depending on the cooker you are using: